Tips for investors on how to regularly monitor your portfolio to make sure things aren’t going awry, and how to know when to pivot.

 If things aren’t going your way and you regularly trade the markets, it might be time to consider reducing the size of your trades.
 That way, if things keep going badly, you might not be out as much money.
 Meanwhile, you can step aside and figure out what’s wrong.

-“Don’t trade as big,” said Kevin Hincks, senior specialist, Trader Education, and Swim Lessons co-host for TD Ameritrade.
+“Don’t trade as big,” said Kevin Hincks, senior specialist, Trader Education.
 “Make smaller bets and reevaluate.”

 It’s a little different for long-term investors who don’t trade as often, but even if you don’t move in and out of the market too much, making a sudden decision to sell when the market is going against you isn’t always the best decision.
 It’s not good to allow fear be a motivator.
 Instead, consider standing back and not doing anything rash with your money.
 Now could be the time to do some assessment before making any sudden moves.